 The device can also be used to treat migraines.
 For this treatment, it is injected over the occipital nerve that runs from the top of the spinal cord up through the scalp.

 If you suffer from chronic back pain and would like advice from the Backcare charity, please click on this link to their website.

 Hip pain causes misery for many thousands of people.
 If you are one of these, click on this link to find out about the possible causes and treatment options available to you.

-For more help and advice from Arthritis Research UK, you can click on this link to their website.
+For more help and advice from Versus Arthritis, you can click on this link to their website.